 - Adaptive Conjoint Analysis – In the ACA survey, each respondent gets to answer a bunch of questions and we use those responses to customize their experience.
 Because it’s often used in studies to reduce effort and produce accurate insights,

-- Full-Profile Conjoint Analysis – This type of conjoint survey presents the respondent with a series of full product descriptions and asks them to indicate which one they’d be most inclined to buy.
+- Full-Profile Conjoint Analysis – This type of conjoint survey presents the respondents with a series of full product descriptions and asks them to indicate which one they’d be most inclined to buy.

 - MaxDiff Conjoint Analysis – When you conduct conjoint analysis, you are given multiple options to rank them on a scale of best to worst or most likely to buy and least likely to buy.